-Our tour and tasting experience lasted about 90 minutes, and starting in the renovated cattle shed on some comfy chairs with a classic G&T serve of the award winning Rock Rose Gin, choosing either orange peel or a sprig of rosemary for a garnish.
+Our tour and tasting experience lasted about 90 minutes and starting in the renovated cattle shed on some comfy chairs with a classic G&T serve of the award-winning Rock Rose Gin, choosing either orange peel or a sprig of rosemary for a garnish.
 I’m a citrus fiend, so orange peel it was for me.
-For drivers and the under 18’s in our tour, they are served a ginger ale.
+For drivers and the under 18’s on our tour, they are served ginger ale.

-We firstly heard about the founders – Martin and Claire Murray.
-Martin has a background in engineering but had to go back to (distilling) school at Heriot Watt University, and Claire works on the marketing side of the business, and was behind the design and furnishing of the gorgeous tasting room.
-They sound like quite the power couple having good experience for running a business together, and have returned to Caithness to produce gin that reflects the essence of the county.
+We first heard about the founders – Martin and Claire Murray.
+Martin has a background in engineering but had to go back to (distilling) school at Heriot-Watt University, and Claire works on the marketing side of the business and was behind the design and furnishing of the gorgeous tasting room.
+They sound like quite the power couple having good experience in running a business together and have returned to Caithness to produce a gin that reflects the essence of the county.

-Many of the botanicals that go into Rock Rose gin are grown within a 5 mile radius of Dunnet Bay Distillery, keeping it a truly local product.
-Amongst the other botanicals it contains (18 in total) sea-buckthorn – a shrub gives Rock Rose it’s distinctive citrus aroma, and has fifteen times more vitamin C content than an orange!
+Many of the botanicals that go into Rock Rose gin are grown within a 5-mile radius of Dunnet Bay Distillery, keeping it a truly local product.
+Amongst the other botanicals, it contains (18 in total) sea-buckthorn – a shrub that gives Rock Rose the distinctive citrus aroma, and has fifteen times more vitamin C content than an orange!

 We took our seats at the tasting table (under 18’s are not permitted to sit at the tasting table, but were welcome to return to the comfy chairs), ready to pair the samples with tonic and garnish.